jhparkyb/NumAnalNotes_Pub/chapters/na00calculusreview_lec.md

   - tell which part is negilible and which part matters,
   - use correct big-oh notation after operations.

-#### Summary

-- Big 'oh' notation allows us to focus only on the most important term out of (possibly) infinitely many terms.
-(See [Advantage of big-oh](#remark-advantage-of-big-oh))

-	- In some cases, all terms except the big-oh term matter.
-(See [Example: Big-oh notation with exponential](#example-big-oh-notation-with-exponential))
-    - In other cases, only the big-oh term matters.
-(See [Example: Big-oh notation for complexity of matrix multiplication](#example-big-oh-notation-for-complexity-of-matrix-multiplication))
-- Big 'oh' is essentially *inequality*.
-It is not an equality, though its notation uses '$=$' sign.
-(See [Remark: Big-oh is about inequality, not equality](#remark-big-oh-is-about-inequality-not-equality))

-- Eventually, people use big-oh notation at an intuitive level.
-But it is good to see it works rigorously as well to convince yourself.
-(See [Appendix](#appendix) for some rigorous approaches)

 ### Taylor's theorem